NEwa-05/voapi/README.md

 # Voice Over API :D

-Will be based on Alexa Skills
+Will be based on Alexa Skills and swapi.dev (Star Wars API)

 ## what we need

-Only HTTP GET

-Send Message json format

-parse

-Reply Message json format
+Get request from Alexa concerning a character from Star Wars and reply to Alexa with the information found in swapi.dev

+Message from and to Alexa will be JSON.

+swapi.dev parsing will be done via get request

 ## tools to test api

-ngrok (tunnel https  to local http)  get from site and use by :
+- ngrok (https://ngrok.com/) to create a redirect from an external https url to our local service

+usage example:
-ngrok http port
+ngrok http 8080

-postman (api comm to replace curl)

-download from site, untar and star via ./Postman
+- fresh (https://github.com/gravityblast/fresh) to build go code at each changes

+usage example:
+fresh

+- postman (https://www.postman.com/) to interact with api easily

+usage example: ./Postman